-Unfortunately by default the Netgear DG834 / DG834G v1,v2,v3 doesnt allow you to check from the web interface if you have interleaving applied on your line.
+By default the Netgear DG834 / DG834G variant of routers don't allow you to check from the web interface if you have interleaving applied on your line.

-First logon to the router and then select this address:
+Logon to the router in your browser and then select this address:

 http://192.168.0.1/setup.cgi?todo=debug